LaurinTim/OrionML/README.md

 Tools for Machine Learning built using Python.
 Currently regression and classification models with gradient descent can be created.
-For regression, the mean squared error, L1 (epsilon insentive) and L2 (squared epsilon insentive) loss functions can be used.
-For classification, hinge, squared hinge and cross entropy (logistics) loss functions are also available.
+For regression the following loss functions can be used:

+-mean squared error
+-L1 (epsilon insentive)
+-L2 (squared epsilon insentive)

+For classification, in addition to the three above, the following loss functions can also be used:

+-hinge
+-squared hinge
+-cross entropy (logistics function)

 Regularization can be performed with the L1 or L2 norm, or a mix of both with the "Elastic" regularizer.

-The most commond activation functions (linear, ReLU, eLU, leaky ReLU, softplus, sigmoid, tanh, softmax) are also already coded, but only the softmax function gets used for the classification models.
+The most common activation functions are also available:

+-linear
+-ReLU
+-eLU
+-leaky ReLU
+-softplus
+-sigmoid
+-tanh
+-softmax